particle-iot/docs/src/content/reference/developer-tools/cli.md

 ```

 The `--reset` command clears the setup done flag, so the device will resume booting into listening mode.

+Setup done can only be issued when in normal operating mode or safe mode.
+It is only applicable for Gen 3 devices (Argon, Boron).

 ### particle usb configure